General Visa Questions

 An applicant with a criminal record must provide a copy of his/her court conviction or sentence, along with an English translation of those documents if they are in any language other than English.
 We would like to know about the charges, time served, fees paid, and probation (if any).
 If you have such a record, please call our office in advance.

-* Due to limited staff in light of Covid-19, we may not be able to answer your call during our window hours.
+* Due to the high volume of applicants, we may not be able to answer your call.